unobatbayar/algorithms/README.md

-# Fundamental Algorithms for Software Engineers
+# Algorithms to build your foundation as a Software Engineer

 As a software engineer, it's crucial to have a strong understanding of fundamental algorithms.
 Here's a list of essential algorithms that every software engineer should be familiar with: